melektron/epaper_picture_frame/docs/README.md

 When tested on the real epaper panel, none of the above produced a really good result. pal3 produced lighter greens, but the entire image had a green tint.

-We experimented some more with the panel, mixing colors from the above pallettes and tweaking some and we went through a few iterations:
+We experimented some more with the panel, mixing colors from the above palettes and tweaking some and we went through a few iterations:

 ```jsonc
 // pal5